JulieMontoya/Random_Beeb_Stuff/experimental_language/parsing.md

 ## SEARCHING FOR AN OPERATOR

-Any spaces are skipped, until `str_ptr` points to a non-space character in the expression buffer.
+Any spaces are skipped, until `basic_ptr` points to a non-space character in the expression buffer.
 The 6502 Y register is initialised with 0.

 If the item matched a double-ended operator  (including a closing bracket; which may be